unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 ```

 In some scenarios, you may need to use the method only, without a command generated for it.
 You can use the [`ImplicitCommand` attribute](#implicit-commands-attribute) to switch off or back on certain classes or assemblies.
-In those cases the methods will remain in the Model, and will not be generated as commands in the Bindable Proxy Model.
+In those cases, the methods will remain in the Model, and will not be generated as commands in the Bindable Proxy Model.
 The Bindable Proxy Model has a `Model` property which exposes the Model itself.

 ### Using the CommandParameter